Eric-FR/F9P_RAWX_Logger/README.md

 The [Arduino](Arduino) directory contains the Arduino code.

+## Warning/Firmware

+For F9R, fusion engine seems to be [unstable](https://portal.u-blox.com/s/question/0D52p0000DWg93fCQB/zed-f9r-stops-after-fusion-happens) with firmware 1.30.
+As of today (Dec.
+2023), it is recommanded to stay with firmware 1.21.

 ## Licence

 This project is distributed under a Creative Commons Attribution + Share-alike (BY-SA) licence.